jameszah/CameraWebServerRecorder/README.md

   The changes to the original files:

   CamWebServerRecorder.ino - mount the SD card, the AP stuff, start the recorder task

   app_httpd.cpp - the esp32 side code to handle the new paramters

-  camera_index.h - this has the gziped html and javascript from espressif expanded (and easily editable),
-                   and inclused all the changes to the web display for new parameters and controls
+  camera_index.h - this has the gziped html and javascript from espressif expanded (and easily editable), and includes all the changes to the web display for new parameters and controls

   avi.cpp - all the origninal simplfied code to record a mjpeg avi

   camer_pins.h - no changes

   Work-In-Progress .... but other things to do.
   - only works for ov2640 camera
   - webpage does report SD freespace, but no info on recordings, including whether it is recording (if you reload the page)
   - One-Click-Installer not done -- maybe tomorrow
-  - didn't put in mdns - so you have to figure out your ip from serial monitor, or port authority
-    (it should respond on 80 and 81, which would give you a clue, but has a defualt name like esp32-F41450
+  - didn't put in mdns - so you have to figure out your ip from serial monitor, or port authority (it should respond on 80 and 81, which would give you a clue, but has a defualt name like esp32-F41450)

   James Zahary
   Aug 14, 2022